Where is the folder containing all my bookmarks?

 - Use bookmark folders to organize your bookmarks - introduces the folders and how they work

-- How to use bookmarks to save and organize your favorite websites - explains most features, and links to others
+- Create bookmarks to save your favorite webpages - explains most features, and links to others

 - Restore bookmarks from backup or move them to another computer - powerful but be careful, remember manual backups